I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui-_extpush.md

 </ul>
 CPSUI displays the icon next to the push button.
 If this value is zero, an icon is not displayed.

-`pTitle`
+`dwReserved`

-String identifier, representing the push button title.
-This can be a 32-bit pointer to a NULL-terminated string, or it can be a 16-bit string resource identifier with HIWORD set to zero.
+Reserved, must be initialized to zero.

 ## Remarks
 An extended push button is a CPSUI-defined type of push button that can be associated with an <a href="..\compstui\ns-compstui-_optitem.md">OPTITEM</a> structure.
 An OPTITEM structure can have one extended push button or one extended check box associated with it.